We may earn affiliate commissions for the recommended products. Learn more.

 Essentially, both features work the same and only require adding an email address.
 You can even monitor multiple addresses since most people have more than one email address.

 I preferred NordVPN’s Dark Web Monitor because it works directly in the app for added convenience.
-With Surfshark, I had to open a web browser to see anything, which added friction to the whole process.
+With Surfshark, I had to open a web browser to see anything, which added friction to the whole process

-Cyber protection with NordVPN
+Identity theft protection with NordVPN

 Wrapping up